• Recipes

 Cream Cheese should be full-fat for best results.
 I've used lower fat Neufchatel cheese in cheesecakes before, but not recently and never in this.

 Important: Your cream cheese must be at room temperature before you start, or the cheesecake layer will be lumpy.
 You can speed up softening butter in the microwave, but it doesn't work as well for cream cheese.
-Pull it out of the fridge at least an hour before starting.
+Pull it out of the fridge at least 1 hour before starting.

 Add the egg and vanilla, and mix until combined.

 Add the vanilla and the eggs, one at a time, mixing well after each addition.
+The batter will thin out with this step.

 Remove the cheesecake bars from the oven and cool at room temperature for 1-2 hours.
 Once the pan isn't entirely hot, place them in the fridge to chill.

-Serving and storage
+Serving and Storage

+You can cut the cheesecake bars directly in the pan.
 If you've lined the baking pan with parchment paper, carefully remove the chilled parchment with bars from the pan.
 Use a bench scraper (affiliate link) to cut evenly through the bars.
-The crust will be firm to cut through, but will not be hard to eat.
+The crust will be firm to cut through but will not be hard to eat.

-If you've just baked in a greased aluminum 9x13-inch pan (affiliate link), cut the bars directly in the pan.
 They say to use floss to cut through cheesecake cleanly, but I've never tried it, and don't mind a jagged edge on these creamy treats.

 Store cheesecake bars covered, in the fridge.
 Cheesecake will pick up off flavors if exposed to air.
 The bars will keep for up to 5 days, if you don't eat them all first.